antonio-war/SwiftyGPT/Documentation/CHAT.md

 # Chat

-Chat is the main feature of SwiftyGPT, as you can guess it allows you to ask ChatGPT for something.
-There are several method that you can use to reach the same goal.
+Chat is the first and main feature of SwiftyGPT, it consists of creating a conversation with **ChatGPT**.
+The goal is to provide all the features of this AI Chat Assistant through a very simple interface, therefore SwiftyGPT provides multiple methods for achieving the same purpose.

 ## Deep Version